Location: 129 Screven Street, Georgetown, S.C. 29440

-For further information regarding when a transfer of interest is considered an assessable transfer of interest (ATI), go to SC State House and scroll down to the bottom of the page to "ARTICLE 25".
+For further information regarding when a transfer of interest is considered an assessable transfer of interest (ATI), go to SC State House and scroll down and select "Title 12" then select "Chapter 37".

-South Carolina State Law requires that each County within the State conduct a countywide reassessment every five years.
-A one year extension is allowed by County ordinance.
-During a Countywide reassessment all real property within the County is reappraised at its current market value as of its reassessment date.
-New Legislation requires that in the year in which a reassessment is implemented each parcel of real property, be adjusted for improvements and losses, and does not increase more than fifteen percent every five years unless an assessable transfer of interest occurs.
-Georgetown County is currently scheduled to implement its next reassessment in tax year 2010.
+South Carolina state law requires that each county within the state conduct a countywide reassessment every five years.
+A one-year extension is allowed by county ordinance.
+During a countywide reassessment, all real property within the county is reappraised at its current market value as of its reassessment date.
+New legislation requires that in the year in which a reassessment is implemented each parcel of real property, be adjusted for improvements and losses, and does not increase more than 15 percent every five years unless an assessable transfer of interest occurs.
+Georgetown County is currently scheduled to implement its next reassessment in tax year 2015.
 Only real property values are affected by reassessment.
 Values of personal property such as cars, boats and motorcycles are kept current through annual updates by the Department of Revenue.

-Agriculture (4%) ....
-Agriculture properties with bonafide agriculture use.
+- Agriculture (4 percent) ....
+Agriculture properties with bonafide agriculture use

-Agriculture (6%) ....
+- Agriculture (6 percent) ....
 Agriculture properties with bonafide agriculture use owned by a corporation with 10 or more stockholders.

-Multi-Lot Discount - If you are the original developer of a subdivision, you may be eligible for a discount on the values of unsold lots.
+Multi-lot discount — If you are the original developer of a subdivision, you may be eligible for a discount on the values of unsold lots.
 You may apply each year for this discount.
-Application period is January 1 to May 1 of each tax year.
+Application period is Jan.
+1 to May 1 of each tax year.

-Builders/Developers Exemption - The South Carolina General Assembly passed legislation in 2009 to give builders/developers an exemption on property tax for newly constructed, unoccupied, detached, single-family homes that received their Certificate of Occupancy (CO) after 2006 (in those jurisdictions that require COs).
-Application period is from January 1st thru January 31st of each tax year.
+Builders/Developers Exemption — The South Carolina General Assembly passed legislation in 2009 to give builders/developers an exemption on property tax for newly constructed, unoccupied, detached, single-family homes that received their Certificate of Occupancy (CO) after 2006 (in those jurisdictions that require COs).
+Application period is from Jan.
+1 through Jan.
+31 of each tax year.

-Rollback Taxes - When real property which is in agriculture use and is being valued, assessed and taxed under the provisions of this article, is applied to another use other than agriculture, it shall be subject to additional taxes, hereafter referred to as rollback taxes, in the amount equal to the difference, if any, between taxes payable or the basis of the agricultural use valuation and assessment and the taxes that would have been paid had the property been taxed at the market value appraisal and 6% assessment ratio.
-The rollback can be applied to the five years proceeding the first year the property is taxed at 6% due to the change in use.
+Rollback taxes — When real property which is in agriculture use and is being valued, assessed and taxed under the provisions of this article, is applied to another use other than agriculture, it shall be subject to additional taxes, hereafter referred to as rollback taxes, in the amount equal to the difference, if any, between taxes payable or the basis of the agricultural use valuation and assessment and the taxes that would have been paid had the property been taxed at the market value appraisal and 6 percent assessment ratio.
+The rollback can be applied to the five years proceeding the first year the property is taxed at 6 percent due to the change in use.

 Appealing Property Values